Rojta/rnc-blog-posts/update-1-7.md

 - Added a few new log categories for staff members.
 - Changed it so remember me will be turned off automatically if you are kicked for asking.
 - Changed normal player messages to a new chat style.
+- Changed logo to a new chrismas styled one.

 ## Fixes